marinebon/info-demo/captions/lobster.md

-This is a caption about lobster, but I don't have any plots about them!
+This is a caption about lobster, but it isn't attached to a plot!